-Daniel Finamore, The Russell W. Knight Curator of Maritime Art and History
+Daniel Finamore, Associate Director - Exhibitions, The Russell W. Knight Curator of Maritime Art and History

 Finamore has organized more than 15 exhibitions of American and European painting and decorative arts at PEM and in doing so has received grants from a diverse range of funders for his research and exhibition projects, including the National Endowment for the Humanities, National Science Foundation and National Endowment for the Arts.
 In his role as Associate Director of Exhibitions, Finamore identifies and develops exhibition strategies that broaden our existing visitorship to include new and more diverse audiences.

 Finamore holds a BA from Vassar College where he studied Anthropology and Art History, and an M.A. and Ph.D. from Boston University where he studied Archaeology.
 He has conducted extensive archaeological field research in Belize and elsewhere, and was awarded a prize from the Society of American Archaeology for an outstanding doctoral dissertation.
 Finamore He has written over 40 articles and chapters for academic and popular publications, and is the author and/or editor of five books, including Capturing Poseidon: Photographic Encounters with the Sea, Maritime History as World History and Fiery Pool: The Maya and the Mythic Sea.
 He curated the 2017 traveling exhibition Ocean Liners: Glamour, Speed, and Style, which was co-organized with the Victoria and Albert Museum.
 The exhibition focused on the cultural and aesthetic ideals of majestic sea-faring vessels as symbols of progressive style and provided a model for new ways of living while also capturing the imagination of artists, engineers and architects.